 Terrestrial laser scanning (TLS) is an active millimetre spatial resolution remote sensing technology (Calders et al., 2014).
 This terrestrial scanning by way of lasers is a relatively recent development for data capture of vegetation at very high-resolution stemming from airborne laser scanning (ALS).
 The first dedicated systems being available in the late 1990s (Ullrich et al., 1999).

+The use of TLS for forest monitoring is relatively recent, first being demonstrated in literature in the early 2000s (Hopkinson et al., 2004; Lovell et al., 2014).
+Earliest uses of this technology in forests was focused on deriving traditional forestry measurements, such as diameter at breast height (DBH) and tree height (Hopkinson et al., 2004).
+This eventually evolved into whole tree volumetric assessment for biomass estimation (Calders et al., 2015; Gonzalez de Tanago et al., 2018) while currently TLS data are being used for habitat assessment (Ashcroft et al., 2014), monitoring successional vegetation regime change (Cuni-Sanchez et al., 2016), investigation of branch architecture (Lau et al., 2018) and in quantifying wild fire fuel loads, i.e. brush wood, on forest floors (Chen et al., 2016).
+These uses for TLS data are a result of the high data resolution (Newnham et al., 2015) which allows for the discrimination and classification of fine structures, such as leaves, stems and shoots..
+TLS data can be combined with traditional airborne LiDAR and photogrammetry to increase accuracy of canopy models (Lau et al., 2018) and provide further insight into canopy architecture (Lovell et al., 2014) and its influence on forests such as greenness metrics (LaRue et al., 2018), canopy cover (Lovell et al., 2014) and forest timber volume (Henning and Radtke, 2006).

-(Ashcroft et al., 2014)Early systems relied on “time of flight” calculations to measure the distance between the scanner and a reflective target (Newnham et al., 2015) whereas the more modern RIEGL VZ400 and 400i (RIEGL, Austria) used in chapter 3 are waveform, time of flight recording instruments (Pirotti et al., 2013).
+Early systems relied on “time of flight” calculations to measure the distance between the scanner and a reflective target (Newnham et al., 2015) whereas the more modern RIEGL VZ400 and 400i (RIEGL, Austria) used in chapter 3 are waveform, time of flight recording instruments (Pirotti et al., 2013).
 These waveform recording instruments, also known as multiple return time-of-flight instruments, allow for the recording of range (equation 1), reflection and roughness of point targets (Jutzi and Stilla, 2005) rather than solely the range.

 Ri= Vg/2 × (ti-tref) Equation 1.